 The University consists of 21 teaching and research units.
 The current student population has risen to approximately 20,000.
 Additionally, the university enrolls overseas students for bachelor, master and doctoral Degrees.
 Presently DMU has 49 undergraduate programs, 6 primary doctor programs, 32 secondary doctor programs, 18 primary graduate programs, 97 secondary graduate programs, and 7 post-doctoral centers (R&D base).
 DMU also confers professional master degrees in 14 fields including Master of Business Administration (MBA), Master of Public Administration (MPA), Juris Master (J.M), Master of Translation and Interpretation (MTI), Master of Engineering Management (MEM), Master of International Business (MIB), Master of Social Work (MSW) and Master of Engineering (ME).
 Besides, DMU owns 2 national key disciplines, 14 key disciplines of provincial and ministerial level, 2 provincial key disciplines (nurture) and the engineering disciplines rank in 1% in ESI.
 DMU has 1 National Engineering Research Center and 2 national Science and Technology Cooperation Bases.

 The University has an international vision regarding academic cooperation and exchange.
-Up to present, DMU has established cooperative relations with 127 international renowned maritime institutions in 34 countries and regions.
+Up to present, DMU has established cooperative relations with 129 international renowned maritime institutions in 35 countries and regions.
 The academic relationships with these sister universities are maintained through mutual visits, faculty staff and student exchanges, joint collaborative programs and joint research projects.
 In March 2005, the master’s program of Maritime Safety and Environmental Management started to enroll students.
 It is a cooperative program between DMU and World Maritime University.
 The University has an overseas campus in Colombo International Nautical and Engineering College, Sri Lanka and began to admit students in 2007 which realized the first export of China’s higher maritime education.
-Moreover, the University has established long-term cooperative relationships with international organizations and institutions, including the International Maritime Organization (IMO), the International Labor Organization (ILO), the International Association of Maritime Universities (IAMU), the Global Maritime Education and Training Association (GLOBALMET), the International Maritime Lecturers Association (IMLA), Asia-Pacific Economic Cooperation (APEC), Association of Southeast Asian Nations (ASEAN),the Baltic and International Maritime Council (BIMCO),the International Shipping Federation (ISF), the International Associationof Classification Societies (IACS), Lloyd’s Register, NYK, as well as some world famous shipping companies.
+Moreover, the University has established long-term cooperative relationships with international organizations and institutions, including the International Maritime Organization (IMO), the International Labor Organization (ILO), the International Association of Maritime Universities (IAMU), the Global Maritime Education and Training Association (GLOBALMET), the International Maritime Lecturers Association (IMLA), Asia-Pacific Economic Cooperation (APEC), Association of Southeast Asian Nations (ASEAN), the International Shipping Federation (ISF), the International Association of Classification Societies (IACS), the Baltic and International Maritime Council (BIMCO), Lloyd’s Register, NYK, as well as some world famous shipping companies.
 Furthermore, the University develops creative education actively, establishes more educational channels and introduces educational sources.